Kluky (Mladá Boleslav District)

 Kluky is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 70 inhabitants.
-The village is well preserved and is protected by law as a village monument zone.
+The village is well preserved and is protected as a village monument zone.

 Geography

 Kluky is located about 13 km west of Mladá Boleslav and 40 km northeast of Prague.
 It lies in the Jizera Table.

 History

 The first written mention of Kluky is from 1264.
-The village was owned by less important aristocratic families.
-After the Battle of White Mountain, it was acquired by the Jesuit order.
+The village was owned by various lesser aristocratic families.
+After the Battle of White Mountain, it was acquired by the Jesuits.

+Demographics

 Transport

-The railway from Mladá Boleslav to Mělník runs through the municipality.
+In Kluky is the train station called Trnová, located on the railway line Mělník–Mladějov, but in the off season it is only in operation on weekends.

 Sights

 The almost entire built-up area is protected as a village monument zone.
 The village includes an extensive set of smaller cottages on narrow plots, among which timbered multi-storey houses from the end of the 18th century predominate.